trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/user6.png

-The following options are available:
+The following options are now available:

 * **Export Key:** used to create a copy of the encryption key so that it can be imported for use on another PC-BSD® system.